TesJackeylove777/MyEngineCode/README.md

 ## I build a frame for a 3D game engine.
 So far, I have completed the following contents:

-Log System and error system:  Helping users to assert in somewhere and users could check the error messages.
+**Log System and error system**:  Helping users to assert in somewhere and users could check the error messages.

 **Command List**